max-two/.files/README.md

 # Description
-This repository can be used to setup my preferred development environment for macOS.
+This repository can be used to setup my preferred development environment on macOS.

 ## How does it work?
 - [GNU Stow](https://www.gnu.org/software/stow/manual/stow.html) to setup dotfiles